 - The Department of Health and the Ministry of Justice should develop formal

 guidelines for coroners concerning organ donation.

 You can download the report here

 - Its simple to join the ODR

+- Anyone can register on the ODR.
+Age isn't a barrier to being an organ or tissue donor and neither are most medical conditions.
 People in their 70s and 80s have become donors and saved many lives.

 - One donor can save or transform up to 9 lives and many more can be helped through the donation of tissues.

 - There are currently around 7,300 people in the UK